z784324922/sls/intl.en-US/FAQ/Log collection/Query local collection status.md

 Determine whether or not Logtail has finished collecting log files by using the `logfile`command.

-**How it works**: After writing to the log file stops, the `logfile` command is called every ten minutes to obtain the status information of this file.
+How it works: After writing to the log file stops, the `logfile` command is called every ten minutes to obtain the status information of this file.
 If this file shows the same value for `read_offset_bytes` and `file_size_bytes` , it means that Logtail has finished collecting this log file.

 ## Troubleshoot log collection issues {#section_gg1_vls_zdb .section}